Victorious3/ForgeEvents/README.md

 * Order the patches in such a way that the amount of targets specified is down to a minumum
 * Don't patch the same Event twice, always look for an existing patch first
 * Be precise!
 Applying a patch to something that doesn't exist makes a difference, performance wise
+* Additonally, there are some special statements for use inside a column
+  * `@+` in front of a statement will only apply the given data when the source column (Unpatched!) was initially empty
+  * `@X.X.X@` will insert the data from the related version (Unpatched!)
+You can concat as many of these as you like
+  * `\,` will escape a comma

 #### Bad
 ````